 PACE will undergo additional stakeholder feedback in 2022.

-Dual language/multilingual education is a form of education in which students are taught literacy, culture, and content in two or more languages.
+Dual language is a form of education in which students are taught literacy, culture, and content in two or more languages.
 This work is important because research shows:

 - Young children benefit cognitively from learning more than one language